lsjairam/lsjairam/README.md

 I'm a PRC-licensed civil engineer currently working at **Total Safe Development Construction Inc.** (A AA ACAB licensed general contractor) across document control, on-site QA, and cost control functions.
 My day-to-day spans RFI/RFA/submittal/NCR management, subcontractor coordination, plan review, site inspections with the Project Manager and PIC, supplier evaluation, and supporting project cost monitoring — including rebar works, concrete QA, and method statement preparation.

-My long-term goal is to enter consultancy and help shape the lived environment and experiences of the communities I work in.
+My long-term goal is to enter consultancy and help shape the lived environment and experiences of the communities I work in — especially here in Bulacan.
 Currently, I'm keeping a close eye on the **Luzon Economic Corridor** and multilateral-funded projects as the context I want to grow into.

 ---